 Above, Patrick O'Shaugnessy, author of "Millennial Money"

-You might’ve seen the headlines.
-"Why Millennials Are Scared To Invest" reads one.
-"Millennials Trust No One When It Comes To Their Personal Finances" says another.
+You might’ve seen the headlines, like "Millennials Trust No One When It Comes To Their Personal Finances."
 So it might seem crazy for Patrick O’Shaughnessy to write a book and blog dedicated to telling millennials to invest their money.

 But O’Shaughnessy, son of James P. O'Shaughnessy, founder and CEO of O’Shaughnessy Asset Management, LLC, isn’t crazy.
 His writing, available at Millennial Invest and in bookstores nationwide, is clear, concise, and easy to understand.
 Even the most money-averse reader will come away from O’Shaughnessy’s writing with a better understanding of complex financial topics.